40tude/02_Data-Science_Fullstack_march_2024/08_deployment/99_Project_getaround/dashboard/readme.md

 <img src="./assets/local_app.png" alt="drawing" width="800"/>
 <p>

-* Close the tab in the browser
+* Close the browser tab when you're done
 * In the terminal type in ``CTRL + C``